airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes-via-helm.md

 ### Minio migration

-Since the latest release of bitnami/minio chart, they've changed the way of setting up the credentials for accessing the minio.
+Since the latest release of bitnami/minio chart, they've changed the way of setting up the credentials for accessing the minio. (written mid-2022)

 Going forward in new version you need to specify the following values in values yaml for user/password instead old one